 Do-Follow (FL) or No-follow (NF).
 In short, do-follow links count towards your PageRank score, whereas no-follow links don’t.
 These attributes of your backlinks are very important and we will be explaining them in more detail further down in this article.

 Moz is a software as a service (SaaS) company that has created some of the most commonly used metrics for website analysis.
-These three metrics are is essentially a link popularity score that reflect the importance of a web page on the Internet in relation to others.
+These three metrics are is essentially a link popularity score that reflects the importance of a web page on the Internet in relation to others.

 - Spam Score